Feyerabend/cc/ch07/addition/signals/README.md

 1400, 1600, and 1800 Hz).
 A bit value of 1 means that subcarrier is *on* for the symbol duration (250 ms); a 0 means it is silent.

-Before the data, the sender transmits a *preamble* -- all six tones on simultaneously for 600 ms -- so the receiver knows a message is coming.
+Before the data, the sender transmits a *preamble*--all six tones on simultaneously for 600 ms--so the receiver knows a message is coming.
 A brief silence (gap) follows to mark the end of the preamble.
 The receiver uses a state machine (WAITING → PREAMBLE → READING) to stay synchronised.